BlaineDev/431-classes-2022/class10/README.md

 ## Announcements

-1. Feedback on the Minute Paper after Class 09 will be available by class time.
+1. Feedback on the Minute Paper after Class 09 will be available **by class time**.
+2. Since the audio stopped after 13 minutes of Class 08, I built a video walking through (very quickly) what I did in the rest of the session.
+It'll be posted **by class time**.
-2. A nearly final draft of the [Quiz 1 instructions](https://github.com/THOMASELOVE/431-quizzes-2022/blob/main/quiz1) is now posted.
+3. A nearly final draft of the [Quiz 1 instructions](https://github.com/THOMASELOVE/431-quizzes-2022/blob/main/quiz1) is now posted.
     - All elements of the actual Quiz [will be available](https://github.com/THOMASELOVE/431-quizzes-2022/blob/main/quiz1) at 5 PM next Thursday 2022-10-06, and Quiz 1 is due 2022-10-10 at 9 PM.
-3. Dr. Love prepared a [Sample Quiz](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/sample) containing five old quiz questions, as well as an answer sketch for those five questions, and some information on results.
+4. Dr. Love prepared a [Sample Quiz](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/sample) containing five old quiz questions, as well as an answer sketch for those five questions, and some information on results.
 [You'll find it all here](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/sample), if you are interested.
-4. There is a lot of R material on YouTube.
+5. There is a lot of R material on YouTube.
 Today, I'll call your attention to two items in particular.
     - [How to copy website table data to R with the datapasta package](https://www.youtube.com/watch?v=YAkfDQgghzk) by Lyndon Walker (about 6 minutes.)
 Lyndon demonstrates the use of [the `datapasta` package](https://github.com/MilesMcBain/datapasta).
     - [Multiple linear regression with interaction in R](https://www.youtube.com/watch?v=yJnHmCMb1q4) from Equitable Equations uses the `palmerpenguins` data to demonstrate the use of interaction terms for categorical variables in R, which we'll be doing in Class 11 next Tuesday.
 The video is just under 10 minutes long.